corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

     lateinit var jsonMarshallingService: JsonMarshallingService
 ```

+#### Write your business logic

-#### Add the flow implementation
+##### Add the flow implementation

 Next you must add the flow implementation to the initiating flow by encapsulating it within the `call` method.

 1. Add the `@Suspendable` annotation.
 2. Add the `call` method with the return type `SignedTransactionDigest`.
 3. Parse your parameters using the `mapOfParams` value.
 Since the parameters the flow will use come in JSON format, the JSON object must be parsed to extract the parameters so the flow can run.
-4. Add exceptions for when required fields (`voucherDesc`, `holder`, `recipientParty`) are not found.
+4. Add appropriate error handling - exceptions must be thrown when required fields (`voucherDesc`, `holder`, `recipientParty`) are not found.
-5. Insert a method for finding the notary.
+5. Insert the following method for finding the notary: `notaryLookup.notaryIdentities.**<name of the notary>**()`.
 6. Build the output `MarsVoucher` state with a `UniqueIdentifier`.

+##### Build the transaction

+Your transaction is a proposal to the ledger that the counterparty must agree to.
+You must ensure that the proposal adheres the rules of the smart contract and sign it before sending it to the counterparty.
+The proposal here is that you'll create a voucher for a trip to Mars and then issue that voucher to a designated party - Peter.

-7. Build the transaction using a `txCommand` and the `transactionBuilderFactory` service you added when injecting services.
+1. Build the transaction using a `txCommand` and the `transactionBuilderFactory` service you added when injecting services.
-8. Verify that the transaction is valid using the `txBuilder.verify` method.
+2. Verify that the transaction is valid using the `txBuilder.verify` method.
-9. Sign the transaction using the `txBuilder.sign` method.
+3. Sign the transaction using the `txBuilder.sign` method.

+##### Interact with the counterparty

+This is where you send the proposal to Peter.
+When consensus that the transaction's elements are unique and understood is achieved, the transaction is notarized in both parties' vaults.

-10. Send the state to the counterparty and receive it back with their signature.
+1. Send the state to the counterparty and receive it back with their signature.
 Use the `flowMessaging` service to send the state to the `recipientParty`.
 Use the `flowEngine` service with the subflow `CollectSignaturesFlow` to get the signature of the counterparty.
-11. Notarize and record the transaction in both parties' vaults using `FinalityFlow` with a `fullySignedTx`.
+2. Get the transaction notarized and recorded in both parties' vaults using `FinalityFlow` with a `fullySignedTx`.
-12. Return a `SignedTransactionDigest`.
+3. Return a `SignedTransactionDigest`.
 Use the `jsonMarshallingService` to parse the transaction's output.
 Include the transaction's output states, ID, and signatures.

 After adding these elements, your code should look like this: